 The test-statistic, Chi-Square is like a variance over the mean ranks: it's 0 when the mean ranks are exactly equal and becomes larger as they lie further apart.In ANOVA we find a similar concept: the “mean square between” is basically the variance between sample means.
 This is explained in ANOVA - What Is It?.

 Asymp.
-Sig. is our significance level.
+Sig. is our p-value.
 It's the probability of finding our sample differences if the population distributions are equal.
 The differences in our sample have a large (0.55 or 55%) chance of occurring.
 They don't contradict our hypothesis of equal population distributions.

 The Friedman Test in SPSS